pkoperek/braindump/_posts/2014-11-16-data-warehouse-toolkit-chap3.md

 comments: true
 ---

-Chapter is a use case of applying dimensional modelling to in a typical retail organization scenario.
+Chapter is a use case of applying dimensional modelling in a typical retail organization scenario.

 1. Select business process
-   * Making sales transactions at POS (_Point Of Sale_).
+   * Sales transactions at POS (_Point Of Sale_).
 2. Declare the grain
    * Grain level == single product on a POS transaction.
 3. Identifying dimensions: